 - Amazon Music Unlimited Student Plan: This plan is geared toward college students who are members of Amazon's Prime Student service.
 The Prime Student service is available for $60 per year, and you can add Amazon Music Unlimited to the service for just $1 per month.

-- Amazon Music HD: This new offering from Amazon promises the absolute highest quality digital audio for the most discerning of listeners.
-The company is offering a free 90-day trial, and then the plan goes for $15 per month (or $13 per month for Prime members).
-There is also a family HD option for $20 per month.
+- Amazon Music HD: This offering from Amazon promises the absolute highest quality digital audio for the most discerning of listeners.
+It is free for anyone who's already on the Amazon Music Unlimited plan.
+The company is offering a free 90-day trial, and then you're charged as per the Amazon Music Unlimited subscription pricing.

 How the different Amazon Music plans stack up